ZhiyuanChen/CHANfiG/README.md

 Their Config objects either use a separate dict to store information from attribute-style access (EasyDict), which may lead to inconsistency between attribute-style access and dict-style access;
 or re-use the existing `__dict__` and redirect dict-style access (ml_collections), which may result in confliction between attributes and members of Config.

-To overcome the aforementioned limitations, we inherit the Python built-in `collections.OrderedDict` to create the `FlatDict`, `NestedDict`, and `Config` objects.
+To overcome the aforementioned limitations, we inherit the Python built-in `collections.OrderedDict` to create `FlatDict`, `NestedDict`, and `Config` objects.

 ### FlatDict